humaans/react-space-router/docs/content/_index.md

 <Link href='/profile/32' className='nav' replace />
 ```

 Renders an `<a>` link with a correct `href` and `onClick` handler that will intercept the click and push a history entry to avoid full page reload.
-Preserves cmd + click behaviour
+Preserves cmd + click behaviour.

+Props:

-- `href` navigation target, can be a string or a `to` object with:
+- `href` navigation target, can be a `string` or an `object` with:
   - `pathname` the pathname portion of the target url, which can include named segments
   - `params` params to interpolate into the named pathname segments
   - `query` the query object that will be passed through `qs.stringify`